 This annual scholarship will award $1,000 to one student who plans to attend or is attending medical school to help defray educational expenses.
 To be eligible, students must be planning to enroll in medical school, or a degree program that leads to medical school, in the following academic year, or already is enrolled in a medical degree program and plan to return in the next academic year.

 The scholarship is available to all students ages 18 and over, at all levels from high school to graduate school.

-Therefore, we want to see essays from applicants that show how they exemplify the qualities of a compassionate and empathetic physician, and why they feel that they will be an excellent healthcare provider.
-Show us what makes you tick, what keeps you passionate about becoming a doctor, and how you plan to make a difference through providing medical care.
+Essays should show how the applicant exemplifies the qualities of a compassionate and knowledgeable clinician and why the applicant feels they will be an excellent healthcare provider.
+Show us what makes you tick, what keeps you passionate about becoming a clinician, and how you plan to make a difference in healthcare.

-Submissions will be judged by Ketamine Clinic staff, and finalist essays may also be posted on social media to be voted on via likes, shares, tweets, and Google +1s.
-Social voting is not the sole basis of the final decision, but may influence the eventual outcome.
+Submissions will be judged by Ketamine Clinics LA staff, and finalist essays may also be posted on social media to be voted on via likes, comments, and shares.
+Social voting is not the sole basis of the final decision but may influence the eventual outcome.

-As you begin working on your essay, keep a few important points in mind.
-We are looking for students who can clearly demonstrate their passion and personal commitment to the study and practice of medicine.
-Don’t just tell us that you have a desire to become a doctor; share vivid examples of what led you to this path and specific details about who you are and why you are the best candidate for this award.
+As you begin working on your essay, keep a few points in mind.
+KCLA is looking for students who clearly demonstrate their passion and personal commitment to the practice of medicine.
+Don’t just tell us that you have a desire to become a clinician, share vivid examples of what led you to this path and specific details about who you are and why you are the best candidate for this scholarship opportunity.